Non-Perturbative Real Topological Strings: Trans-series solutions and resurgent structure

 This analysis leads to two main conclusions.
-First, the real topological string leads to a new type of boundary condition, encoded in the new multi-instanton amplitudes of the form (\ref{leading-mi}), (\ref{new-lr}).
+First, the real topological string leads to a~new type of boundary condition, encoded in the new multi-instanton amplitudes of the form~(\ref{leading-mi}) and~(\ref{new-lr}), and involving half-integral periods.
 Second, in the resurgent structure of the real topological string, the disk invariants $\tilde n_{-1,d}$ appear as Stokes constants associated to the new singularities (\ref{possible-as}).